bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   dive into that model.
 I imagine what I've learned here will have a good deal of influence on the code I write on a daily basis.

-  The biggest thing I've noticed with Node-Red versus other programming tools is the level of certainty that I have at any given point in the flow.
+  The biggest thing I've noticed with Node-RED versus other programming tools is the level of certainty that I have at any given point in the flow.
 I feel like I've got a lot more control over the state of the system, reducing the need for exception handling.
 I suppose time will tell whether